Skip to Content Top

 Camp Lejeune Justice Act of 2022

-Can you sue the Government for Contaminated Drinking Water?
+Can You Sue the Government for Contaminated Drinking Water?

 The deadline to file a Camp Lejeune water contamination claim was August 10, 2024.
 If you missed this deadline, please know we are no longer able to file a Camp Lejeune claim on your behalf.
 For our clients whose claims were already filed, we're actively working to ensure you receive the compensation you deserve.
 If you have any questions or need guidance, we're just a call away and ready to help.